iwbn/flow-supervisor/README.md

 We thank the authors of [RAFT](https://github.com/princeton-vl/RAFT), and [SMURF](https://github.com/google-research/google-research/tree/master/smurf), [Uflow](https://github.com/google-research/google-research/tree/master/uflow)
 for their contribution to the field and our research;
-our implementation is inspired by, or utilized parts of RAFT and SMURF (network and losses) code, as credited in our code.
+our implementation is inspired by, or utilized parts of RAFT, SMURF (network and losses), and Uflow code, as credited in our code.

 ## PyTorch code